aditya08/aditya08.github.io/education.md

 ===
 Ph.D.
 Computer Science (Current)

-*Designated Emphasis in Computational Data Science and Engineering*
+*Designated Emphasis in Computational and Data Science and Engineering*

 __University of California, Berkeley__